sarahmaddox/site-webdev/src/angular/guide/server-communication.md

 ## A wasteful app  {#wasteful-app}

-The Wikipedia search makes multiple calls to the server.This method is inefficient and potentially expensive on mobile devices with limited data plans.
+The Wikipedia search makes multiple calls to the server.
+This method is inefficient and potentially expensive on mobile devices with limited data plans.

 ### 1. Wait for the user to stop typing

-The code calls the server after every keystroke. and sends a request to the server after the user stops typing.
+Presently, the code calls the server after every keystroke.
-The following sample code shows how the refactoring affects the code:
+It should only make requests when the user *stops typing*.
+Here's how it will work after refactoring:

 <img class="image-display" src="{% asset_path 'ng/devguide/server-communication/wiki-2.gif' %}" alt="Wikipedia search app (v.2)" width="250">

 ### 2. Search when the search term changes

-IF a user enters the word *angular* in the search box and pauses for a while, the app issues a search request for *angular*.
+If a user enters the word *angular* in the search box and pauses for a while, the app issues a search request for *angular*.

 If the user deletes the last three letters, *lar*, and re-types *lar* before pausing again.
 The search term is still _angular_.
-Therore, the app should not make another request.
+Therefore, the app should not make another request.

 ### 3. Cope with out-of-order responses

 The user enters *angular*, pauses, clears the search box, and enters *http*.
 The app issues two search requests, one for *angular* and the other for *http*.

+Which response arrives first?
+It's unpredictable.
-The user does not know which response was recorded first.
-When there are multiple requests in-flight, the app presents the responses in the original request order.
+When there are multiple requests in-flight, the app should present the responses in the original request order.
-In this example, the app displays the results for the *http* search irrespective of the order of the response.
+In this example, the app must always display the results for the *http* search no matter which response arrives first.

 <div id="more-observables"></div>
 ## More fun with Observables

-A user can make changes to the `WikipediaService` service.
-However, for a better user experience, create a copy of the `WikiComponent`.
-This can be done through, Observable operators.
+You can make changes to the `WikipediaService` service.
+However, for a better user experience, create a copy of the `WikiComponent` and make it smarter with some Observable operators.

 In the following code, `WikiSmartComponent` component is displayed next to the original `WikiComponent`: